 Stressbust Yourself Tips

 - It’s as easy as 1, 2, 3 – Take a deep breath!
 Deep breathing can calm your body and soothe your mind.
-As you breathe, focus your attention on your diaphragm moving in and out.
+As you breathe, pay attention to your diaphragm — focus on how it moves in and out.
 Close your eyes, breathe in for four counts, hold for three, and exhale for five.
-Repeat until you feel a sense of calmness and energy.
+Do the same on the other side.
+Repeat until you feel calm and energized.

-Last updated March 03, 2016
+Last updated August 03, 2017